glubsy/livestream_saver/README.md

 ## Docker container

-If you prefer to build and use a Docker container, look at the Readme inside the `docker` directory.
+If you prefer to build and use a container image, look at the Readme inside the `docker` directory.

-Docker image also available at https://hub.docker.com/r/glubsy/livestream_saver (can also be referenced in docker-compose)
+A prebuilt Docker image is available at https://hub.docker.com/r/glubsy/livestream_saver (it can be referenced in docker-compose also)

 # Configuration